 In many developing countries, the lack of access to reliable, affordable and high quality energy infrastructure is recognized as one of the major factors impeding overall socio-economic development and economic growth, employment and entrepreneurship.
 This deficit is likely to affect females disproportionately because of traditional roles and household responsibilities.
 Consequently, investment in high quality energy services has a high potential to improve the life of women and girls.
 Reduced time spent on collecting firewood or cooking allows them, for example, to use their time more productively on education or income-generating activities.
 The inclusion of gender-specific requirements in an energy project can also provide employment and income creation opportunities by increasing the number of women who work in the energy sector, own businesses related to the energy sector or act as partners in public-private partnership (PPP) initiatives.

 Multinational Development Banks (MDBs) as well as bilateral and national development banks and many other leading development organizations have a growing commitment to finance and support infrastructure projects and programs that incorporate gender considerations.
 They have developed a number of guidelines, practical tools, policies, and manuals that are based on best practice and aim to facilitate a gender-inclusive approach.
-Most of the materials were developed for traditionally procured projects but are also applicable to public-private partnership (PPP) projects.
-Some more recent publications, guidance materials, and policies focus specifically on PPPs and gender inclusion.
-Read more.
+Key recommendations for integrating gender considerations in infrastructure projects and programs are the following:

 The extent to and way in which gender could be mainstreamed into the design and implementation of an infrastructure project depend at least to some degree on the specific infrastructure sector.
 Listed below are guidance materials, toolkits and other online resources that were developed by international organizations, national governments and non-government organizations to mainstream gender into energy projects: